 The processes of counselling and psychotherapy often overlap, or occur together.
 Counselling and psychotherapy can be both a supportive, ‘holding’ environment, and a more in depth and explorative process.

 What is CBT for Weightloss and how much does it cost?

-I am a Licensed practitioner for the Mind over Body Weight Management programme.
+I am a Licensed practitioner for the Mind over Body Weight Management program.

-For more information please see my page "CBT for Weightloss".
+For more information please see my separate page About/ "CBT for Weightloss".